-{Dmitriy Feliksovich Kuznetsov \hphantom{iii} Peter the Great Saint-Petersburg Polytechnic University, \hphantom{iii} Polytechnicheskaya ul., 29, \hphantom{iii} 195251, Saint-Petersburg, Russia} { \begin{quote} {\sc Abstract.} The article is devoted to the construction of expansion of iterated Stratonovich stochastic integrals of fifth multiplicity, based on the method of generalized multiple Fourier series.
-This expansion converges in the mean-square sense and contains only one operation of the limit transition in contrast to its existing analogues.
-The expansion of iterated Stratonovich stochastic integrals turned out much simpler, than the appropriate expansion of iterated Ito stochastic integrals.
-We use the expansion of the latter as a tool of the proof of the expansion for iterated Stratonovich stochastic integrals.
-The iterated Stratonovich stochastic integrals are the part of Taylor--Stratonovich expansion of solutions of Ito stochastic differential equations.
+{\sc Abstract. } The article is devoted to the construction of expansions of iterated Stra\-to\-no\-vich stochastic integrals of fifth, sixth, seventh and eighth multiplicities based on the method of ge\-ne\-ra\-li\-zed multiple Fourier series converging in the sense of norm in Hilbert space $L_2([t, T]^k),$ $k\in\mathbb{N}.$ Specifically, we mainly use multiple Fourier--Legendre series and multiple trigonometric Fourier series $(k=1,\ldots,8)$.
+The case of generalized multiple Fourier series in arbitrary complete orthonormal systems of functions in $L_2([t, T])$ is also considered for $k=1,\ldots,6$.
+Recently, expansions of iterated Stratonovich stochastic integrals of multiplicity $k,$ $k\in\mathbb{N}$ (the case of continuous weight functions and an arbitrary complete orthonormal system of functions in $L_2([t, T])$) have been obtained (Theorems~42, 44) but under one additional condition.
+The considered expansions converge in the mean-square sense and contain only one operation of the limit transition in contrast to its existing analogues.
+Expansions of iterated Stratonovich stochastic integrals turned out much simpler than appropriate expansions of iterated Ito stochastic integrals.
+We use expansions of the latter as a tool for the proof of expansions of iterated Stratonovich stochastic integrals.
+Iterated Stratonovich stochastic integrals are part of the Taylor--Stratonovich expansion for solutions of Ito stochastic dif\-fe\-ren\-ti\-al equations.
 That is why the results of the article can be applied to the numerical integrations of Ito stochastic differential equations.

 \end{quote} }